chenchiaho/QuickCurrency/README.md

 it separates concerns between layers, and since ViewModel is life-cycle aware, it automatically helps you save and retrieve data when turning the phone, which is convenient.

 I used Moshi to handle and parse Json file.
-I chose it over Gson simply because I'm more experienced with it, but it did take me some time to manually handle all the data for different currencies (ex: @Json(name = "SGD") val SGD: Double).
+I chose it over Gson simply because I'm more experienced with it.

 Overall, I enjoyed building the app.
 Thank you so much for reading!

-Kevin